Encompassing licensing and ordination, our credentialing process is designed to equip ministers for ongoing, transformative ministry with the BIC U.S.

 3. Ordination.
 To be ordained by the Church, you’re required to hold a ministry license and fulfill Church-related criteria (e.g., complete educational coursework and receive approval for ordination from Church governing bodies).
 Subject to renewal every six years, ordination authorizes you to serve as a minister for BIC U.S. — and qualifies you to pursue denominational leadership positions.

 Lifelong BIC Learning

 For those licensed or ordained in the BIC U.S., we believe it’s important to continue engaging BIC perspectives.
-Therefore, we require credentialed persons to participate in at least one of our Core Courses, Directed Study Program courses, Impact Seminars, or BIC-approved events every two years.
+Therefore, we require credentialed persons to complete four Lifelong BIC Learning events or credits within the six-year renewal cycle:

 Donna Sturr, Assistant for Leadership Development

 Contact Donna to learn more about the BIC U.S. credentialing process.